codophobia/codophobia.github.io/_posts/2019-05-19-my-first-experience-with-marathon.md

 > "You're running on guts.
 On fumes.
 Your muscles twitch.
 You throw up.
 You're delirious.
 But you keep running because there's no way out of this hell you're in, because there's no way you're not crossing the finish line.
 It's a misery that non-runners don't understand."
 -Martine Costello

 The above line sums up the experience I had with my first marathon today.
-My stomach was paining and I was getting a sensation of vomiting but I dindn't stop because I wanted to see the finish line.
+My stomach was paining and I was getting a sensation of vomiting but I didn't stop because I wanted to see the finish line.
 There were many moments when my mind was telling me to take some rest.
 I did take some rest but I tried to reject my minds suggestion most of the times.
 Running a marathon is very different from running a sprint.
 In sprint, it gets all over under 1 minute(400 m).
 Running a marathon requires motivation, willpower, determination and a lot of practice.
 While I was running, the only thing that was coming into my mind was to cross the finish line somehow.
 I did cross the finishing line in 57 minutes and 34 second and that was one of the most satisfying moments of my life.
 I would love to improve upon the timing when I run a marathon next time.
 For the event, I have practiced by running on the threadmill.
 During the marathon, I realised how easy is to run on a threadmill.

 ---

-I am really thankful to Linkedin for giving me an opportunity to participate in tcs 10k marathon.
+I am really thankful to LinkedIn for giving me an opportunity to participate in tcs 10k marathon.
 I just slept for 3 hours before starting my journey to Sree Kanteerava Stadium which was the starting point for the event.
 When I arrived, I could see a huge energetic crowd.
-The atmosphere was eletric with songs playing in the stadium.
+The atmosphere was very electric with songs playing in the stadium.
 A crowd of more than 20k plus people had gathered at the stadium to participate in the event.
 The only other instances when I had seen such a large crowd was during cricket matches.

 <figure>